On Your Side Throughout Your Legal Journey

 QUESTION: Approximately 15% of “our” assets came from an inheritance from his mother (in an account that arguably could be directly traced to the inheritance).
 It sounds to me like my husband is probably legally entitled to this money.
 So…when it comes to distributing assets, is this money “taken off the top” so to speak?
 As in, whatever is left after he gets that money is what we divide?
 Or is his having that money factored into the equation (meaning that I could possibly be awarded additional funds from other sources to make things more equitable)?

-… at least, it wouldn’t be included directly.
+…or rather, it wouldn’t be included directly.

-He might also use the funds in that separate property account to “buy you out” of desirable mutually owned marital assets.
+He might also use the funds in that separate property account to “buy you out” of desirable mutually-owned marital assets.

 For example, perhaps he wants to keep the family home instead of selling it and splitting the proceeds.
 He could have the house appraised and then pay you whatever amount the court says you are owed using those separate funds, if he so wished.

-Best of luck during your mediation, and we hope you both find your way to bright new beginnings.
+Best of luck during your mediation, and we hope you both find your way to bright new beginnings!

 Get Answers to Your Burning Legal Questions!